 Most fans of the sport are not aware that in the past, paintballs were produced by pharmaceutical companies.
 They were already using the capsule method to make pills so it made sense.
 The same steps they used to manufacture liquid pills were used to make paintballs.

 The exact steps used to make a paintball are a trade secret and manufacturers refuse to expose it.
-Also, it doesn't help that the process can be quite scientific and difficult to grasp by most when it comes to the making of paintball paint.
+Also, it doesn’t help that the process can be quite scientific and difficult to grasp by most.

 The first step is to have the contraption create the two gelatin halves of the paintball.
 One of the halves gets filled with the liquid mixture we described at the top of the article.
 Once that that happens, the two pieces get sealed together into one full-sized paintball.